YUG-1092005/Sanidhya/README.md

   - Facilitate communication between experts and organizations using a chat feature.

 - **Workshops**:
-  - Organizations can host workshops aimed at empowering individuals with disabilities.
+  - Organizations can attend workshops aimed at empowering individuals with disabilities.

 - **Voice Quiz**:
-  - A voice-based quiz designed to help visually impaired individuals improve their daily lives.
+  - A basic voice-based quiz designed to help visually impaired individuals improve their daily lives.
   - Supports multi-language options for better accessibility.

 ## Tech Stack